-Please describe the alleged discrimination incide employees involved if available.
-Explain what he Please use the back of this form if additional space. appened and whom you believe was responsible Please mail your complaint form directly to OCTA t to the following address: Maggie McJilton, Executive Director, HROD OCTA Office of Civil Rights 600 South Main Street Orange, CA 92863 Have you filed a complaint with any other federal, s state or local agency?
-(Circle one) Yes/No Agency Contact Person Street Address, City, State, Zip Code Agency Contact Person Street Address, City, State, Zip Code Listed below are the state and federal addresses if one or both of these agencies. you wish to file a Title VI complaint directly with Region IX Office of Civil Rights 90 Seventh Street, Suite 15-300 San Francisco, CA 94103-6701 Federal Office Federal Transit Administration Office of Civil Rights Title VI Program Coordinator East Building 5 th Floor - TCR 1200 New Jersey Avenue, SE Washington, DC 20590 I affirm that I have read the above charge and that and belief. it is true to the best of my knowledge, information Complainant's Signature Date
+dent.
+Provide the names and title of all OCTA appened and whom you believe was responsible. e is required.
+Please mail your complaint form directly to OCTA to to the following address: Maggie McJilton, Executive Director, HROD OCTA Office of Civil Rights 600 South Main Street Orange, CA 92863 Have you filed a complaint with any other federal, state or local agency?
+(Circle one) Yes/No Agency Contact Person Street Address, City, State, Zip Code Agency Contact Person Street Address, City, State, Zip Code Listed below are the state and federal addresses if one or both of these agencies. you wish to file a Title VI complaint directly with Region IX Office of Civil Rights 90 Seventh Street, Suite 15-300 San Francisco, CA 94103-6701 Federal Office Federal Transit Administration Office of Civil Rights Title VI Program Coordinator East Building 5 th Floor - TCR 1200 New Jersey Avenue, SE Washington, DC 20590 it is true to the best of my knowledge, information Complainant's Signature Date